-Symptoms & Causes
+Symptoms & causes

-Hemorrhoids are usually a result of applying too much pressure to the lower rectum.
+Swollen hemorrhoids are usually a result of applying too much pressure to the lower rectum.
 This may happen if you're straining to have a bowel movement, which can occur during chronic diarrhea and constipation, according to the Mayo Clinic.
 It may also happen if you sit on the toilet too long because when you sit on the toilet, your anus relaxes, allowing the veins around to fill with blood, which then puts pressure on those veins.

-People with hemorrhoids don't necessarily feel pain, though they may experience bleeding, anal swelling and discomfort.
+People with swollen hemorrhoids don't necessarily feel pain, though they may experience bleeding, anal swelling and discomfort.
 Internal hemorrhoids lie inside the rectum and the most common symptoms include painless rectal bleeding, prolapse or protrusion, pain and irritation, according to the Mayo Clinic.

-Diagnosis & Tests
+Diagnosis & tests

 Doctors usually check for internal hemorrhoids by inserting a rubber-gloved finger into the rectum in order to feel for any protrusions or examine the lower portion of the colon with an anoscope or endoscope, according to the Mayo Clinic.
 Certain accompanying symptoms might suggest other digestive diseases and a more extensive examination using colonoscopy may be required.

-Rubber band ligation involves placing a small rubber band around the base of the hemorrhoid and stopping the flow of blood to the area.
+There are a few nonsurgical treatment options for internal hemorrhoids.
+Rubber band ligation is the most common treatment, Husain said.
+It involves placing a small rubber band around the base of the hemorrhoid and stopping the flow of blood to the area until it shrinks and falls off.
 It is more effective than other methods, though it is also associated with more post-treatment pain and complications.

 Infrared or electrocoagulation targets the hemorrhoid by burning it and letting it slough off.
 It's found to be less effective than banding and usually requires more treatments.
 However, it also has significantly less postoperative pain and fewer complications.

-One can maintain regular bowel movement and lessen the risk of hemorrhoids by including more fibre in their diet, according to the American Academy of Family Physicians.
+One can maintain regular bowel movement and lessen the risk of hemorrhoids by including more fiber in his or her diet, about 30 grams per day, Husain said.
 Laxatives, aside from bulk-forming laxatives like Fiberall and Metamucil, can lead to diarrhea, should be avoided because they can worsen hemorrhoids.
 Also, one should avoid exerting too much pressure during bowel movement, according to the Mayo Clinic.